kmehltretter82/frama-c-linux/KERNEL.md

    A new AST-only validation-order rule scans all 83 exact contexts and isolates the vCPU-events candidate as its sole finding, with zero on the fixed complete source.
 Its focused vulnerable-fail/fixed-pass ARM64 EL2 runtime control is now established.
-Runtime work for the remaining candidates, maintainer review, conservative architecture models, and additional bounded scenarios now precede RISC-V and broader subsystem coverage.
+A path-sensitive MTE helper-domain rule also reports one finding in complete baseline `guest.c` and zero with only patch 4; its focused vulnerable-panic/fixed-pass ARM64 MTE/EL2 runtime control is now established.
+Runtime work for the remaining three candidates, maintainer review, conservative architecture models, and additional bounded scenarios now precede RISC-V and broader subsystem coverage.